GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)
       --profile-auto-activation=true: Set to false to disable profile auto activation -q, --quiet=false: Suppress the build output and print image built on success.
 See --output to format output.
-      --rpc-http-port=50052: tcp port to expose event REST API over HTTP --rpc-port=50051: tcp port to expose event API --skip-tests=false: Whether to skip the tests after building
+      --repo-prefix='': Prefix to attach to container image names --rpc-http-port=50052: tcp port to expose event REST API over HTTP --rpc-port=50051: tcp port to expose event API --skip-tests=false: Whether to skip the tests after building